Prospero1988/Demiurge/README.md

    ```bash
    pip install rdkit pandas numpy tqdm art
    ```
    or predefined Python script, which will check if the necessary libraries are installed.
-If not it will install them.:
+If not it will install them:

    ```bash
    python install_modules.py